joy1303125/Generative-AI-for-battery-material/README.md

 - `angles`: the angles of the lattice, shape `(num_evals, M, 3)`
 - `num_atoms`: the number of atoms in each material, shape `(num_evals, M)`

-Run the following command to convert the pytorch pickles to CIF files:
+Then run the following command to convert the pytorch pickles to CIF files:

 ```
 python scripts/convert_to_cif.py